labd/wagtailstreamforms/docs/templates.rst

         {% endfor %}
         <input type="submit" value="{{ value.form.submit_button_text }}">
     </form>

+.. note:: It is important here to keep the hidden field for the form_id so the submission knows what type of form it is.

 Once you have created you own you will need to add it to the list of available templates.